DOGE28/Zerto-VPG-Checker/README.md

     - If percent of VPGs **UP** is less than this, report a problem
 * Run interval in minutes (default: 10)

+> [!NOTE]
+> The reason we are ok with a certain amount of VPGs considered down is to take into account maintenance as well as planned pauses and reconfigurations.

 Next, run the following to begin the installation

 ```